 Our screenings enable us to catch changes in a patient’s colon and rectum—such as benign growths or polyps—before they turn cancerous (malignant).
 Finding them early can mean the difference in years lived.

 The Kettering Health Cancer Care team is here to help ensure you receive excellent care during any screenings.

 We know a diagnosis can lead to a lot of uncertainty.
 We’re here to ensure we make careful, confident diagnoses along with determining the stage (progression) of the cancer, as well as confidently discerning what moving forward will look like.

 If your doctor believes you could have colon cancer, he or she will most likely recommend either a colonoscopy or computed tomography (CT) scans.

 A colonoscopy is a procedure that utilizes a tiny video camera, enabling your oncologist to view the inside of your colon.

 CT scans are X-ray scans that allow your doctor to see polyps (growths) inside the colon.

 If it’s determined that you have colon cancer, your Kettering Cancer Care oncologist will order further tests, including abdominal and chest CT scans, to determine the stage of the cancer.

-- Stage I: The cancer has grown through the lining of your rectum or colon, but it has not spread further.
+- Stage I: Cancer has grown through the lining of your rectum or colon, but it has not spread further.

-- Stage II: The cancer has grown into or through the wall of the colon or rectum, but it has spread no further.
+- Stage II: Cancer has grown into or through the wall of the colon or rectum, but it has spread no further.

-- Stage III: The cancer has spread to nearby lymph nodes, but it has not spread any further.
+- Stage III: Cancer has spread to nearby lymph nodes, but it has not spread any further.

-- Stage IV: The cancer has spread to other organs in the body.
+- Stage IV: Cancer has spread to other organs in the body.